You may have heard that a greasy build up on your help improves the flavour of your food.

 Reassemble the smoker and oil it inside and out with vegetable oil.

-The second step is to clean out the all the ash.
-You find that ash can hold a lot of moisture and the chemicals in this attack the steel.
-The best way to remove ash is by grabbing a gallon or half gallon milk carton and cut it as seen below.
+Then its time for the fun part.
+Cleaning out the all the ash.
+You might find that ash can hold a lot of moisture and the chemicals in this attack the steel.
+The best way to remove ash is by grabbing a gallon or half gallon milk carton and cut it into a shovel.
 This will be a good scoop for removing ashes.
 Always ensure the ashes are cold when removing them and should always be put into a metal container.

 Scrub then wipe down the exterior your charcoal grill when it is cool to the touch.
 This will eliminate any excess debris and will help bring back your smoker to original spotless state.